GideonAmhaG/product_store/README.md

 # Product Store Application

-This is a MERN (MongoDB, Express, React, Node.js) stack application for managing real estate listings.
+The Product Store Application is a robust and scalable e-commerce platform built using the MERN stack (MongoDB, Express, React, Node.js).
+It offers a comprehensive solution for managing and browsing products with a modern and responsive user interface.

 ## Live Demo